submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

      NumGlobalIPs: 2
 ```

-4. In a Globalnet deployment, user wants a specific service to be made available to remote clusters.
+4.In a Globalnet deployment, user wants a specific service to be made available to remote clusters.
   For this, user can create a ClusterIP Service and export the Service.
 Globalnet will allocate a
   globalIP for ingress connectivity such that any external applications can connect to this Service.

 ```shell
   kubectl -n default create deployment nginx --image=nginxinc/nginx-unprivileged:stable-alpine